 News and Blogs

 I occasionally comment on bee issues or the news, or link to interesting blogs by others on beekeeping, bee biology, or the environment.
-Read all at here:
+The latest is my comments on the new study from Dr. Lu at Harvard Medical School.

 To see recent updates to this website, go to http://scientificbeekeeping.com/updates/